IoTReady/botbuilder-webchat-integration/security/README.md

 ## Notes

+- Make sure you add your domain to the CORS section of Azure Functions Dashboard - otherwise all requests will be rejected.
 - Your Azure Functions App, like all serverless options, will cold-start if not invoked regularly.
 This can add 10 seconds or more of delay in the token generation.
 In this case, you may want to create a scheduled trigger that keeps your function "warm".
 Alternatively, you could use a hosted server instead of a serverless framework.

 - Azure Functions supports continuous deployment via integrations with e.g. Github/Bitbucket.
 You should almost certainly use this to minimise devops effort as well as version mismatches.